 How truly beautiful it can be to see an artist at work in front of your eyes.
 Can it empower you to branch out and try something new yourself?
 Consider expressing yourself in a new way?
 Why not join us on the hill, pull up a dumpster, and get involved with Salmon Jam on a whole new level?

-Author: Kara Johnson is the coordinator for Copper River Salmon Jam’s annual Dumpster Painting and Board Member of Cordova Arts & Pageants.
+Author: Kara Johnson was the coordinator for Copper River Salmon Jam’s annual Dumpster Painting and Board Member of Cordova Arts & Pageants from 2013-2020.